• Skip to primary navigation

 Yes, you can use a blender or even mash the ingredients by hand.
 Just note that the texture will be less smooth and have a more rustic feel.

-Black bean hummus in a bowl topped with olive oil, paprika, and fresh toppings.
+Creamy black bean hummus in a serving bowl with fresh toppings.

 5 from 1 vote